circleci/circleci-docs/jekyll/_cci2/reusing-config.md

           to: "Lev"
 ```

-### Invoking Other Commands in Your Command
+### Invoking Other Commands in a Command
-{:.no_toc}

 Commands can use other commands in the scope of execution.

-For instance, if a command is declared inside your orb it can use other commands in that orb.
+For instance, if a command is declared inside an orb it can use other commands in that orb.
 It can also use commands defined in other orbs that you have imported (for example `some-orb/some-command`).

-## Special Keys
+### Special Keys

 CircleCI has several special keys available to all [circleci.com](http://circleci.com) customers and available by default in CircleCI server installations.
 Examples of these keys are: